 Can I submit my application via email or by mail or in person?

 No. Our faculty only considers applicants whose files come to us through the ERAS system.
 We only review those candidates’ applications that are complete.
 If you have not submitted all of the required documents needed through ERAS, we urge you to do so at your earliest convenience to receive full consideration in the process.

 Do you require Interviews?

 Yes, we require an in-person interview before we consider an applicant for an appointment in our program.

 Is there an Application Deadline?

-To be considered for an interview and a matched position, applicants must have all their materials completed and in our hands by December 15, 2015.
+To be considered for an interview and a matched position, applicants must have all their materials completely loaded in ERAS by December 15, 2015.
 We begin to review applicants on a rolling basis in early October and will complete our review no later than January 31, 2016.